Awedtan/Newbot/README.md

 ### Config

-You will need your own discord bot token and youtube api
+You will need your own discord bot token and youtube api token